Sharaal/screeps.com/develop/README.md

 - The room controller runs the spawn script only every 10 ticks to save CPU usage
-- Every room use the highest 'room.spawn.level-*' which fulfill the conditions to determine how much and which creeps must be available
+- Every room use the highest 'room.spawn.level-*' which fulfill the conditions to determine how much and which creeps are needed
 - Every role can have also dependencies must be fulfill to be needed (e.g. a builder is only needed if there are construction sites)
 - If there is a missing creep, one of the spawn structures will build it